mozillach/gh-projects-content-queue/README.md

     - Copy the consumer key and secret to the fields in the `config.json` file
     - Click on "Create access token"
     - Copy the access token key and secret to the fields in the `config.json` file
+- Mastodon OAuth access token (will toot to this account)
+    - In the following, replace `https://mastodoninstance.example.com` with the URL of your instance
+    - Create a new application at `https://mastodoninstance.example.com/settings/applications/new`
+    - Grant all read and write scopes.
+In theory the `read:accounts`, `read:statuses` and `write:statuses` should be enough at the moment, but this is untested
+    - Go to the application and copy the access token under "Your access token"
+    - The instance URL is probably `https://mastodoninstance.example.com/api/v1`
+    - Add both the access token and the instance URL to the fields in the `config.json` file
 - Node >= 8.0.0

 ### Issue template